Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Full Stack Developer
+📚

+### Job Description

+We are looking for an experienced full stack Angular/Rails developer to work on our digital platform.
+The ideal candidate needs to be able to hit the ground running in our fast-paced environment, and be comfortable to iterate quickly and push new code every day.

+### Responsibilities

+* Design, develop, test, deploy, maintain and improve software and processes
+* Write high quality, high-performing and well-tested code
+* Turn design requirements and prototypes into working applications
+* Design for and deploy to cloud infrastructure
+* Analyze and improve efficiency, stability, scalability and security
+* Work closely with the technology and design teams
+* 3+ years of work experience deploying Rails applications
+* 1+ years of work experience deploying AngularJS applications

+### Skills
+* Proficiency with Ruby/Rails, JavaScript/AngularJS/jQuery, HTML5, CSS/SASS, SQL/PSQL, AWS/Heroku, Git, Rake/Gulp/Grunt
+* Deep knowledge of OO, data modeling, design patterns, TDD/BDD, APIs, clean code and UX
+* Analysis, profiling and optimization techniques
+* Agile methodology
+* Excellent communication, collaboration and documentation
+* Highly motivated, adaptable and passionate learner with a strong work ethic
+* Worked on medium-to-large enterprise web applications
+* NoSQL, Big Data, iOS/Android
+* Open-source contributions, side projects, and participation in the tech community

 ## Rails Engineer